aishwarya-t/aishwarya-t/README.md

 ### Hi there!
 I'm Aishwarya, a 1st year Computer Science Major at UCI.

 I am deeply passionate about the intersection between computer science and business.
-As I further my college career I hope to continuously explore opportunities that encompass my interests.
+As I further my college career, I hope to continuously explore opportunities that encompass my interests.
 I also hope to meet incredible people and work on engaging, unique projects to assist in fostering my growth in the tech industry! 🚀

 Let's get in touch!
 Find me on [LinkedIn](https://www.linkedin.com/in/aishwarya-thadiparthi-b196731b2/) or send me an [email](taishwarya@outlook.com).
 <!--